LLMs and Quantum Computing in Trading

 Let's imagine that quantum parallelism has managed to make LLMs reactive to real-time data, such as the turmoil of markets.
 They also have the capacity current LLMs have, to communicate with a human and reason, or at least appear to convincingly, such that it does not make too much of a difference.

 However, we still have to take account of the 'difference'.
-Currently, it can be taken account of by fact-checking.
+Currently, it can be taken into account by fact-checking.
 But this may be impossible in a complex, fast-moving trading market.
 But it is also taken account of by prompting and by interlacing the AI reasoning with human reasoning (which comes down to a cognitive effort and good, layered prompting).
 This is itself dependent on the trader's own experience.

 In this future LLM, we might assume that there have been advances in AI reasoning, such that the human trader does not have to depend on any sense of augmentation.
 So the chatbot is providing genuine insights, that can also adapt with the trader's experience, of course, in a virtuous circle of knowledge.